Diving has its own terminology and language. Below are some examples you should know.

 - Buddy is a certified dive friend.
-You should always dive with a buddy so that you can watch out for each other and share the experience.
+When you become a certified Open Water 20 diver, you should always dive with a buddy so that you can watch out for each other and share the experience.
 Always stay within close contact with your buddy (3 meters/10 feet in average conditions).
 The buddy system is a safer way to dive because each diver has a buddy to assist him or her if needed.
 Diving with a buddy also means you also have two minds to solve underwater problems and two sets of hands and eyes to complete underwater tasks.
 Decide before the dive who will be the main dive leader and then swim alongside each other to stay together.